-PRC 195 - Eligible recipients are LEAs in which a majority of the public schools are qualifying public schools.
+PRC 195 - Eligible recipients are LEAs with qualifying public schools.
 A qualifying public school is a school meeting the following criteria:

 - (a) For the most recent year for which data are available, has a school performance score in the lowest-performing five percent (5%) of all schools. - (b) Receives funds under Part A of Title I of the Elementary and Secondary Education Act of 1965, as amended. - (c) Is not one of the following types of schools: - 1) An alternative school. - 2) A cooperative innovative high school. - 3) A school that was in its first or second year of operation in the previous school year. - 4) A newcomers school, defined as a school in which at least ninety percent (90%) of its students are enrolled for no more than one year on the basis of their status as recently arrived English language learners.